Compliance Document Management Guidance

 7. Regular Audits and Updates

-Conducting regular internal audits of compliance documents is a proactive approach to ensuring adherence to regulations.
+Regular internal audits of compliance documents are a proactive approach to ensuring adherence to regulations.
 Audits verify that documents are up-to-date, accurately classified, and stored securely.
 Any discrepancies or non-compliance issues identified during audits should be addressed promptly.
 Additionally, the compliance document management procedure should be periodically reviewed and updated to align with new regulations or changes in organisational structure.

 8. Training and Awareness Programmes